aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/checkbox/_index.md

 **Returns**

-Return the position and size in the order of x, y, w, h
+Returns the position and size in the order of x, y, w, h

 **Remarks**